HSBC are offering $0 annual fee for the first year ($79 p.a. ongoing) for new cardholders of the Platinum Qantas Visa until 31 March 2020.

 |Points earned from spend||Earn 1 Qantas Point per $1 spent up to $2,500 per statement period on eligible purchases made in Australia and overseas.
 Every $1 spent thereafter will earn 0.5 Qantas Points.|

 |Points cap||$2,500 per statement period then drops to 0.5 points up to 7,500 points per statement period|

 |Included insurances||Extended Warranty, Purchase Protection, and Domestic & International Travel Insurance (PDS)|

 |Overseas transaction fee||3% of the converted amount|

 Earning Qantas Points with the HSBC Platinum Qantas Credit Card

-It will also be worth considering the signup bonus on offer at any given time with each as this would likely make a large difference to how many frequent flyer points you can rake in from both applying for and then using the card ongoing.
+It will also be worth considering the sign-up bonus on offer at any given time with each as this would likely make a large difference to how many frequent flyer points you can rake in from both applying for and then using the card ongoing.

-The included insurances may also be worthwhile looking into to see if they offer any value to you – the policy includes Extended Warranty, Purchase Protection, & International Travel Insurance.
+The included insurances may also be worthwhile looking into to see if they offer any value to you – the policy includes Extended Warranty, Purchase Protection, and Domestic & International Travel Insurance.
 You can read the full PDS here.

+This guide references some of the benefits of insurance policies provided with this card.
 You should read the PDS and obtain independent professional advice before obtaining this product.